 It can also lead to frozen combs and wattles.

-It is essential that the hens be kept in a dry area.
-When they get soaked with water, the feathers are not able to perform as they should, so the bird will quickly get chilled and may die from hypothermia.
+The hens must be kept in a dry area.
+When they get soaked with water, the feathers cannot perform as they should, so the bird will quickly get chilled and die from hypothermia.

 Should I Add Heat To My Coop?